axvr/txtdb/README.md

 ### Null values

 If a column has the `?` (null) attribute, then null values can be stored in that column.
-A null value is represented by and empty CSV field.
+A null value is represented by an empty CSV field.

 [//]: https://en.wikipedia.org/wiki/Relational_database (Releational database)